kshitijshrivastava1903/Facial_Expression_Recognition_OpenCV/README.md

 # Facial_Expression_Recognition_OpenCV_Keras
-Facial Expression Recognition is an application of Computer Vision, a boon of AI, which enables the computer recognise a pwerson's emotion on the basis of his/her facial expression.
+Facial Expression Recognition is an application of Computer Vision, a boon of AI, which enables the computer recognise a person's emotion on the basis of his/her facial expression.
 Its main applcations are listed below:
 ## Applications:
 <ul>
 <li>It can be used to detect the predominant emotion of a person while doing a particular activity like giving a lecture, watching a video, reading a post, etc.</li>